Skip to content

 • SHOULD: A package manager with pinning (lockfiles) is used where possible.
 Pinning locks exact versions so that the same build produces the same result.

-C. Code quality and development flow
+C. Code controls and development flow

 • MUST: Automated testing is used, including tests for invalid input (negative cases).